cgruver/cgruver/_pages/home-lab/lab-build/lab-network-setup.md

    labcli --router -i -e -wl -ww
    ```

-   You will prompted to enter the `SSID` and passphrase for home wireless network, and you will prompted to enter an `SSID` and a passphrase for your new lab network.
+   You will prompted to enter the `ESSID`, `Channel`, and `Passphrase` for the wireless network you are bridging to, and you will prompted to enter an `ESSID` and a passphrase for your new lab network.

+   __Note:__ The router will dump a list of the Wireless Networks that it sees.
+You can get the channel from that list as well.

    When the configuration is complete, the router will reboot.